jimmac/racefpv.eu/source/video101.html.markdown

 </p>

 I also dig the 'less is more' approach.
 One button press turns the camera on and starts recording the preset quality video.
 Holding the button does the same for time lapse photos.
 The set up happens in the gopro app.
-I very rarely change what's working for me, so this is idea.
+I very rarely change what's working for me, so this is ideal.

 <p class="image full">
 <iframe width="100%" height="500" src="https://www.youtube.com/embed/O172oHsV19M" frameborder="0" allowfullscreen>